 We care about Chislehurst and its residents and are active in ensuring that this conservation area and green belt environment continue to be enjoyed by everyone.

-With over 4,000 members, we are one of the largest civic societies in the UK.
+With around 3,500 members, we are one of the largest civic societies in the UK.
 Membership is open to anyone regardless of where they live, and you will receive regular communications and reports on matters of interest in Chislehurst.
-Membership is free for the first year.

 Our Road Stewards play a vital part in communicating with our members.
 We keep our Road Stewards updated on developments, and report each year to our members on the work of the Society in an annual report.

 The Society always welcomes the assistance of members who can offer expert advice and help.
 If you would like to support the work of the Society, please contact the Chairman.

 Maintaining the balance between preserving our heritage and supporting residents’ needs remains at the heart of what the Chislehurst Society stands for.

 The Chislehurst Society CIO is a registered charity (Reg. no. 1166276) and has a written constitution formally approved by the Charity Commission.
 Copies are available to all members.
 We are also affiliated to the London Forum and other amenity groups.
 The Chislehurst Society CIO is registered as a data controller with the ICO (Information Commissioner’s Office) and complies with all relevant data protection legislation.
 We take data protection and user privacy extremely seriously, you can read our privacy and data protection policy here.
 If you are ever concerned about information privacy and security, please feel free to contact our IT Department in confidence: firstname.lastname@example.org

 The Chislehurst Society’s Constitution can be downloaded here.